 8.3 QZSS L5 transmission parameters

-QZSS will operate two navigation signals in the 1 164-1 215 MHz RNSS band.
+QZSS will operate three navigation signals (L5I, L5Q and L5S) in the 1 164-1 215 MHz RNSS band.
 The signals, L5I and L5Q, operate in quadrature and are transmitted at equal power.
 L5Q is dataless (also called a “pilot” channel).
 L5I, on the other hand, has navigation data providing timing, navigation and positioning information.
+L5S also has navigation data providing timing, navigation and positioning information.

 TABLE 4-4